University of Washington Honors Program

 What’s the commitment?

-Honors Champions receive a (monthly-ish), direct message with opportunities for a broader, deeper view of Honors connections.
+Honors Champions receive a (monthly-ish), direct message with opportunities for a broader, deeper view of Honors connections and work with the Honors staff to maintain a short bio and list of preferences making them visible to faculty, students, alumni and staff connected with the Honors community.
 You may leave the group and/or pause communications at any time.

 There is no minimum required level of participation at this time, but here are a few examples of how Honors Champions show up: